ItsTheChickenMan/A-Not-So-Dark-Game/README.md

 A new build will be released weekly, at the very least.

 # CURRENT BUILD
+You are playing the latest version, which is probably buggy but features more stuff.
+If you find bugs, report them, please, so I can fix them ASAP.

-Dev Build 1 is available via download at the releases page.
+Dev Build 1.0 (latest functioning version) is available via download at the releases page.
 It features one location.

-For latest version (probably buggy) download using the "Clone or Download" button at the source code page.

 # Compatibility
 JRE 1.8.0_201 is currently required to run.
 You can download it here: https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html